Stone is currently closed to submissions.

 Stone publishes poetry ranging from the visceral to the cerebral across a full scope of human experience and awareness.
 Stone prefers to publish poems that present a diversity of contemporary perspectives and are well-crafted, artistic explorations of language, subject, and image.

 - All poems must be left-justified.
 Centered poems will not be considered.
-For reasons of formatting, we may not be able to reproduce, exactly, poems that contain unconventional spacing.
-We will do our best, but we ask that authors of unconventionally-spaced work be accommodating, as well.
+For reasons of formatting, we may not be able to reproduce, exactly, poems that contain unconventional spacing or especially long lines.
+We will do our best, but we ask that authors of work be accommodating, as well.

 - No shock poems, please.
 There is one Bukowski and one Rollins, and that is enough.